earthly/website/blog/_posts/2023-09-06-diluting-dora.md

 ---
 title: "Diluting DORA: How Marketers and Consultants Bastardize Engineering Best Practices"
 categories:
-  - Tutorials
+  - Articles
 toc: true
 author: Gavin

 internal-links:
  - diluting dora
  - engineering best practices
- - marketers and consultants bastardize engineering
+ - marketers and consultants bastardize engineering best practices
- - how to bastardize engineering best practices
+ - how engineering best practices are bastardized
 excerpt: |
-    Learn how to write an engaging article with this checklist that covers everything from creating a catchy title to adding captivating images and incorporating internal links.
-Perfect for both new and experienced writers!
+    Learn the ways marketers and consultants exploit DORA metrics.
+This blog post highlights ethical from unethical practices around the use of DORA metrics and offers guidance for tech experts.
+Learn how to protect the integrity of DORA metrics and make informed decisions.
 ---
 <!--sgpt-->**We're [Earthly](https://earthly.dev/).
 We simplify and speed up software building with containerization.
 Earthly is a powerful tool that enhances your CI/CD workflows.
 [Check it out](/).**